Composers’ Fund Guidance and FAQs

 HOW MUCH CAN COMPOSERS APPLY FOR?

 Applicants will be able to apply for up to £10,000; the costs of the proposed activity music be clearly presented.
+However we expect the average grant award to be significantly lower than the upper limit in any one funding Round.

 HOW MANY COMPOSERS WILL RECEIVE FUNDING?